MontpellierRessourcesImagerie/ddd-toolbox/README.md

 ## License

-Distributed under the terms of the [MIT] license, "ddd-toolboxtoolbox" is free and open source software
+Distributed under the terms of the [MIT] license, "ddd-toolbox" is free and open source software

 ## Issues